benjaminion/upgrading-ethereum-book/src/book.md

 ##### Quantum security

-The security (unforgeability) of BLS signatures relies on, among other things, the hardness of something called the elliptic curve discrete logarithm problem (ECDLP)[^fn-discrete-division-problem].
+The security (unforgeability) of BLS signatures relies on, among other things, the hardness of something called the elliptic curve discrete logarithm problem (ECDLP).
 Basically, given the public key $[sk]g_1$ it is computationally infeasible to work out what the secret key $sk$ is.

-[^fn-discrete-division-problem]: It's puzzling to me that this is called the discrete logarithm problem when we write groups additively, rather than the discrete division problem.
-But it's far from being the most confusing thing about elliptic curves.

 The ECDLP is believed to be vulnerable to attack by [quantum computers](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography#Quantum_computing_attacks), thus our signature scheme may have a limited shelf-life.